-Competency 3: The student will demonstrate knowledge of how time and cause of death is determined by:
+Competency 3: The student will demonstrate knowledge of how time and cause of death are determined by:

-- 1. Defining death. - 2.
-Distinguishing among manners of death: natural, accidental, suicidal, and homicidal. - 3.
-Differentiating among cause, manner, and mechanisms of death. - 4.
-Explaining the development of rigor, algor, and livor mortis that occur after death. - 5.
-Calculating approximate time of death. - 6.
-Explaining how environmental factors can be used to estimate time of death.
+- 1. Defining death - 2.
+Distinguishing among manners of death: natural, accidental, suicidal, and homicidal - 3.
+Differentiating among cause, manner, and mechanisms of death - 4.
+Explaining the development of rigor, algor, and livor mortis after death - 5.
+Calculating the approximate time of death - 6.
+Explaining how environmental factors can be used to estimate the time of death